Design and Documentation (QIE)

 From Physics 111-Lab Wiki

-Overview of Quantum Interference and Entanglement Lab
+Quantum Interference and Entanglement Lab

 This lab was developed by Berkeley Professor Hartmut Haeffner and several undergraduate students and volunteers (see acknowledgements).
 The current experiment is to show a violation of Bell's inequalities.
 Our next goal is to add a Mach Zehnder interferometer and/or Hong-Ou-Mandel interferometer to the experiment.
 By fully shielding the blue laser beam path, which is set up permanently, we can allow students to assemble and align all optical components downstream of the BBO crystal.
 A set of detection arms with attached breadboards that pivot at the BBO crystal makes it easy for students to adjust the angle at which downconverted photons are detected without the tedium of moving each optical component separately.

 During the summer of 2011, assembly began led by Segre intern Will Morong, with help from another intern, Bennett Sodergren.
 During the 2011-2012 academic year two physics undergraduate students, Kelsey Johnsen and Sachi Wagaarachchi, continued the development with Professor Haeffner, and observed violation of the Bell's Inequality on April, 2012.
 In the summer of 2012, Segre interns Nitin Egbert and Griffin Hosseinzadeh continued to improve the experiment, and wrote the Wiki writeup for the students to use.
 The experiment was successfully tested by the third Segre intern, Harry Nunns.
 Tom Andrade contributed several custom fabricated components, including the BBO mount, rotating arms/breadboards, and the power supply/heat sinks for the single photon detectors.
+This experiment is constantly upgraded and maintained by Don Orlando.

 Funding for this experiment has been provided by an NSF Grant to Hartmut Haeffner and a generous donation by alumnus Hans Mark.